skmin-lab/unixmd/docs/source/objects/mqc/main.rst

 MQC
 -------------------------------------------

-Mixed quantum-classical (MQC) dynamics is general method for explaining the variation of molecule including electronic state through time propagation.
-This can be exactly solved by time-dependent Schrodinger equation for all particles, but this solution requires enormous cost for numerical calculation so it is restricted for very small system.
-To overcome this limit, MQC tried to describe larger system by considering nuclei as classical particles which follow classical equation of motion.
+Mixed quantum-classical (MQC) dynamics is one of theoretical tools to simulate nonadiabatic processes in molecular or extended systems.
+This method is characterized by propagating the electrons through quantum mechanics but nuclear dynamics through classical trajectories, to overcome the computational cost of calculating the correlated systems.

-PyUNIxMD mainly targeted on MQC, and whole dynamics implemented in current version of PyUNIxMD are subclass of MQC class.
-In the MQC class, there are functions to update classical properties of nuclei.
+PyUNIxMD provides a variety of MQC methods, and they are implemented as subclasses of MQC class.
+In the MQC class, the common properties and methods are defined such as functions to update classical properties of nuclei.
 MQC methods implemented in PyUNIxMD are listed in the following.

 .. toctree::